yankai364/Pirate-Dash-360-Tutorial/readme.md

   ├ solution_part_2
   └ solution_part_3
 ```
-Within the starter folder (which you will work on), the objects folder contains all of the game assets that we will require for this tutorial.
-The .arproj file simply contains an empty Plane Tracker project.
+Within the **starter** folder (which you will work on), the **objects** folder contains all of the game assets that we will require for this tutorial.
+The **starter.arproj** file simply contains an empty Plane Tracker project.
 There are also 3 solution part folders, which act as checkpoints for your progress and will be mentioned throughout the tutorial.
 With a good understanding of the project structure, we can now begin!

 ## 3. **Importing and Customizing Game Assets**
 We will proceed to import and customize the game assets in the Spark AR environment.
 To simplify this process, please refer to the `/starter/objects` folder for all the relevant game assets that you would require for this section.